-Our aim is to establish and briefly discuss basic properties of the proposed model, and to show how the model is related to some already known fuzzy cooperative games.
-It turns out that despite the model takes its origin in the fuzzy coalitional relations, it leads to concepts which have already been investigated in the theory of TU-games with crisp coalitions and fuzzy pay-offs.
+This contribution aims to formulate the model, to show and briefly discuss its basic properties and to show its relation to some already known fuzzy cooperative games.
+We will see that the model, however it origins in the fuzzy coalitional relations, leads to the concepts which were investigated in the theory of TU-games with crisp coalitions and fuzzy pay-offs.